 Lettere dal Passato

-is an immersive podcast that brings distant eras back to life through letters, diaries, and historical testimonies.
-With a captivating blend of multiple narrators, ambient sounds, and evocative music, each episode transports listeners to the heart of events, reviving the past with authenticity and intensity.
+An immersive podcast that brings distant eras to life through letters, diaries, and historical accounts.
+Thanks to an engaging blend of narrators, sound effects, and evocative music, each episode transports listeners to the heart of events, bringing the past to life with authenticity and intensity.

 Misteri e Delitti - Storie di crimini veri

-is a podcast that explores the most intriguing cases of crime history with an immersive and engaging approach.
+This podcast recounts the most intriguing crime stories, captivating and captivating.
 Through multiple voices, ambient sounds, and evocative music, each episode reconstructs unsolved mysteries and famous crimes, transporting listeners to the heart of the investigations.

 Journalism and Literature

-A publicist journalist, he has written for Leggo Torino, Stampa7 and La Precollina.
+A freelance journalist, he has written for Leggo Torino, Stampa7, and La Precollina.
 He also founded and directed the online newspaper La Pekora Nera.
 He has published three novels: Raìshja (Falzea, 2007), presented at the Turin International Book Fair.
-Mi era rimasto un calzettone (Elena Morea Editore, 2008), a biography of former Torino FC and Italian national team footballer Patrizio Sala.
-Trent’anni dopo – Una storia da Lupi (Elena Morea Editore, 2009), an autobiographical account of his military service in the Lupi di Toscana regiment.
+Mi era rimasto un calzettone (Elena Morea Editore, 2008), a biography of former Torino FC and Italian national team player Patrizio Sala.
+Trent’anni dopo – Una storia da Lupi (Elena Morea Editore, 2009), an autobiographical account of his military service in the Tuscan Lupi regiment.

 Music

-Antonio Ferrero’s artistic journey began in music.
-He has played in various ensembles and was a member of the renowned orchestra of Gianni Grossi and the Big Band of maestro Giancarlo Gazzani.
-He collaborated with prominent jazz musicians such as Nando Amedeo and Mariano Di Nunzio.
-Alongside pianist Guido Canavese and double bassist Stefano Risso, he earned a merit diploma at the “Concorso Internazionale Città di Ispra,” ranking second with a jury composed of Franco Cerri and Lino Patruno.
+Antonio Ferrero's artistic career began in music.
+He has played in various groups and was a member of Gianni Grossi's famous orchestra and Maestro Giancarlo Gazzani's Big Band.
+He has collaborated with leading jazz musicians such as Nando Amedeo and Mariano Di Nunzio.
+Together with pianist Guido Canavese and double bass player Stefano Risso, he obtained a diploma of merit at the “Concorso Internazionale Città di Ispra”, finishing in second place with a jury composed of Franco Cerri and Lino Patruno